akvorado/akvorado/console/data/docs/01-install.md

 ```

 Check the `docker-compose.yml` file for an example on how to deploy *Akvorado*
 using containers.
-If you want to use `docker-compose`, have a look at the [quick
+If you want to use `docker compose`, have a look at the [quick
 start procedure](00-intro.md#quick-start).
 This documentation assumes you are
-running the `docker-compose` setup.
+running the `docker compose` setup.

 If you want to compile the Docker image yourself, you can use `docker build -t
 akvorado:latest .`.
 Then, in `docker-compose.yml`, replace